 A slip and fall can cause serious personal injury, especially to older persons who may be prone to fractures from a fall.
-A broken wrist, hip or ankle can be very painful and debilitating and take a long time to heal or create permanent disability.
-Other dangers of a trip and fall or slip and fall include head, neck and back injuries which can serious or permanent damage, from muscle tears and facial disfigurement to concussions and brain damage.
+A broken wrist, hip, or ankle can be very painful and debilitating and take a long time to heal or create permanent disability.
+Other dangers of a trip and fall or slip and fall include head, neck, and back injuries which can be serious or cause permanent damage, from muscle tears and facial disfigurement to concussions and brain damage.
 At the Law Office of J.J.
-Talbott in Pensacola, we fight to hold property owners responsible when their negligence is the cause of a painful slip and fall injury.
+Talbott, P.A. in Pensacola, we fight to hold property owners responsible when their negligence is the cause of a painful slip and fall injury.

 Our premises liability attorneys represent accident victims harmed in all of the following situations: